BilalMercan/Unreal-Platform-Game-Sample/README.md

 #     Unreal Platform Game Sample

 #### EN

 Built with Unreal Learning Kit, which is Epic Games content.
 Simple platform game example.
+You can collect the stone in the game with the "E" key.

 Features used;